mle12/FashionMnist-capstone-project/README.md

 Validation set :10000 images
 Test Set :10000 images

-As this is a computer vision problem my plan was to implement a Convolutional Neural network(CNN).
+As this is a computer vision problem my plan was to implement a Convolutional Neural Network(CNN).
 The Keras layers API within Tensorflow is a straightforward way to build the various sections of a CNN architecture.
-There is a vast number of possible architectures I could have used but I decided to settle with a relatively simple one and then see if I could improve on it.
+There are a vast number of possible architectures I could have used but I decided to settle with a relatively simple one and then see if I could improve on it.

 To reduce overfitting (the inablity to generalise to unseen data) in my model I added a dropout layer.
 Also as this was a multi class classification problem with 10 outputs or categories of clothing, I used a softmax activation function as the final step of my CNN.
 The ideal loss function for this type of multi class classification is SparseCatgoricalCrossentropy and I chose to use the Adam optimizer to train the CNN.